dzuk-mutant/blockchain/readme.md

 If you're new to this list and the kinds of instances that get blocked from Mastodon, I recommend you check the [human-readable one](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23) for all these instances first just so you know what you're doing and who you're blocking.
 I also try to explain what the reasons are below  too because this JSON blocklist is structured a bit differently.

 I'm not much of a programmer so I don't have any scripts to offer you that can automatically apply blocks on your Mastodon instance from this JSON file, but I assume it would probably be kind of simple to perform.

 ---

+## Why blocklist?

+In short...

+- You want to keep illegal content (eg. child porn) off your servers.
+- You want to promote healthy discussion and interactions between people that isn't poisoned by shitty, violent ideologies and dangerous conspiracy theories.
+- You want your users to enjoy your instance and not have to worry about being harrassed or have shit flinged at them from people who don't know better.

+---